Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Asymptotic properties and robustness behaviors

 Similar to Corollary~\ref{cor:robust_ratio}, Corollary~\ref{cor:robust_bayes} entails specific conditions under which the estimators $\psi^+_{a_0, 2}(\hat{Q})$ and $\psi_{a_0, 2}(\hat{Q}^*)$ are \textbf{doubly robust}.
 These estimators remain consistent if either \begin{itemize} \item all sequential regression estimates $\hmB{Z_k}$ for all $Z_k\in\Z$, along with $\hat{\mu}$, are consistent, or \item all density ratio estimates $\hat{h}_{Z_k}$ and $\hat{g}_{Z_k}$ for all $Z_k\in\Z$ are consistent. \end{itemize}

-As an example, for all graphical models shown in Figure~\ref{fig:graphs_primal}, the double robustness property ensures that the estimators $\psi^+_{a_0, 2}(\hat{Q})$ and $\psi_{a_0, 2}(\hat{Q}^*)$ are consistent if either the sequential regressions ($\mB{M}, \mB{L},$ $\mu$), or the nuisance parameters used for density ratio estimation ($h_M, g_M$, $h_L$), are consistently estimated.

-Similar to Corollary~\ref{cor:robust_ratio}, Corollary~\ref{cor:robust_bayes} offers multiple ways to achieve consistency of $\psi^+_{a_0, 2}(\hat{Q})$ and $\psi_{a_0, 2}(\hat{Q}^*)$, with the double robustness property being one specific example.
-For instance, in Figure~\ref{fig:graphs_primal}(a), where $\M=\{M,L\}$ and $\bbL=\{A,Y\}$, Corollary~\ref{cor:robust_bayes} implies that the estimators are consistent if $g_M$ is consistently estimated, along with either $\mu$ or both $h_L$ and $h_M$.
-As another example, consider Figure~\ref{fig:graphs_primal}(b), where $\M = \{M\}$ and $\bbL = \{A, L, Y\}$.
-Corollary~\ref{cor:robust_bayes} relaxes the double robustness conditions, stating that the estimators are consistent if either the sequential regressions ($\mu,\mB{L}$, $\mB{M}$) are consistently estimated or both $h_M$ and $g_M$ are consistently estimated.
+\begin{example} Consider the ADMGs in Figures~\ref{fig:graphs_primal} (b-d).
+The above double robustness property ensures that $\psi^+_{a_0, 2}(\hat{Q})$ and $\psi_{a_0, 2}(\hat{Q}^*)$ are consistent if either the sequential regressions ($\mB{M}, \mB{L},$ $\mu$), or the nuisance parameters used for density ratio estimation ($h_M, g_M$, $h_L$), are consistently estimated.
+Corollary~\ref{cor:robust_bayes} also offers alternative ways to achieve consistency.
+For instance, in Figure~\ref{fig:graphs_primal}(b) ($\M=\{M,L\}$ and $\bbL=\{A,Y\}$), the estimators are consistent if $g_M$ is consistently estimated, together with either $\mu$ or both $h_L$ and $h_M$.
+In Figure~\ref{fig:graphs_primal}(c) ($\M = \{M\}$ and $\bbL = \{A, L, Y\}$), the estimators are consistent if either the sequential regressions ($\mu,\mB{L}$, $\mB{M}$) are consistently estimated or both $h_M$ and $g_M$ are consistently estimated.
 This is a weaker requirement than that of the initially stated double robustness property, which also necessitates consistent estimates of $h_L$.
-Lastly, in Figure~\ref{fig:graphs_primal}(c), where $\M=\{M,Y\}$ and $\bbL=\{A,L\}$, Corollary~\ref{cor:robust_bayes} indicates that the estimators are consistent if both $h_M$ and $g_M$ are consistently estimated, along with either $\mu$ or $h_L$.
-Note that in this example $g_L=h_M$.
+Lastly, in Figure~\ref{fig:graphs_primal}(d) ($\M=\{M,Y\}$ and $\bbL=\{A,L\}$), the estimators are consistent if both $h_M$ and $g_M$ are consistently estimated, together with either $\mu$ or $h_L$.
+Note that in this example $g_L=h_M$. \end{example}